YingClara92/DiarreheaPrediction/README.md

 # DiarreheaPrediction

-This is the project for individualised treatment based on prediction model
+This is the project for individualised treatment based on prediction model.

 SplitNew.py is the function used for split data into training and independent test